 Providing free enterprise-class WordPress security, protecting your website from hacks and malware.

-Wordfence is a free, open source security plugin for WordPress that provides enterprise level security.
+Wordfence is a free, open-source security plugin for WordPress that provides enterprise-level security.
 It can scan your entire file system comparing files to the core WordPress repository including themes and plugins.
-This is excellent for detecting altered files which is almost always and indication of a hack or security breach.
+This is excellent for detecting altered files which is almost always an indication of a hack or security breach.

 It not only detects existing breaches, but it also works proactively to harden your WordPress from attacks.